nasa/GeneLab_Data_Processing/GeneLab_Reference_Annotations/Pipeline_GL-DPPD-7110_Versions/GL-DPPD-7110-A/GL-DPPD-7110-A.md

 **Pipeline Output data:**

-- *-GL-annotations.tsv (Tab delineated table of gene annotations, used to add gene annotations in other GeneLab processing pipelines)
+- ***-GL-annotations.tsv** (Tab-delineated table of gene annotations, used to add gene annotations in other GeneLab processing pipelines)
-- *-GL-build-info.txt (Text file containing information used to create the annotation table, including tool and tool versions and date of creation)
+- ***-GL-build-info.txt** (Text file containing information used to create the annotation table, including tool and tool versions and date of creation)